 The former striker moved into the media after retiring from playing in 2000 after two years with Alaves, and is today employed as a commentator on Spanish TV.

 Widely considered one of the greatest Barcelona players of all time, Laudrup was voted the best foreign player in La Liga by Spanish sports magazine Don Balon in 1991/92.
 The Denmark international played whenever he was fit that season, with his 16 goals and consummate excellence in a creative role frequently making the difference for Cruyff’s men.

 Laudrup turned his hand to management four years after retiring at Ajax, and has coached seven clubs (including Getafe, Spartak Moscow and Swansea) in five different countries since 2002.
 Al-Rayyan are his current employers, with the Lions finishing third in the Qatar Stars League in Laudrup’s first full season at the helm in 2016/17.

 Not to be confused with his ‘Butcher of Bilbao’ namesake, Goikoetxea entered the fray against Sampdoria as a second-half substitute.
 Around a third of his 32 league appearances in 1991/92 came from the bench, although he was included in the starting XI for crunch European clashes with Benfica, Sparta Prague and Dynamo Kiev.

-Following spells with Athletic Club and Osasuna, plus a brief sojourn in Japan with Yokohama Marinos, Goikoetxea called it a day in 1999.
-He returned to Osasuna as assistant manager seven years later and also spent a season in the same role at Xerez, but he’s not held a formal position in football since 2010.
+Following stints with Athletic Club and Osasuna, plus a brief sojourn in Japan with Yokohama Marinos, Goikoetxea called it a day in 1999.
+He returned to Osasuna as assistant manager seven seasons later and also spent a year in the same role at Xerez, but he’s not held a formal position in football since 2010.